The Spiritual Awakening Test: Insights Into the Questions and Answers

 18. The car is an instrument of freedom.
 Do you agree with that?

-The automobile is one of the most desired objects ever, and many people are willing to go into debt in order to own it.
+The automobile is one of the most desired objects ever, and many people are willing to go into debt for long years to own one.
 There are even those who consider it an instrument of freedom, showing that they are completely immersed in the logic, often perverse, of the mundane world.
 The automobile is the opposite of freedom, in some ways; try to think about it in a non-superficial way and you will certainly realize that.

 19. Do you ever feel the need for more simplicity?